-For year ending 30 June 2013
+For year ending 30 June 2014

-This year has marked two very significant milestones for our Community Bank[®] network, celebrating its 15th anniversary of operation while also reaching \$100 million in community contributions.
+The past year marked two very significant milestones for our Community Bank® network, celebrating the opening of its 300th branch while also reaching \$120 million in community contributions.
 Both achievements could not have been accomplished without your ongoing support as shareholders and customers.

-The Community Bank[®] network has grown considerably since it was first launched in 1998, in partnership with the people from the western Victorian farming towns of Rupanyup and Minyip.
-For these communities the Community Bank[®] model was seen as a way to restore branch banking services to the towns, after the last of the major banks closed its services.
-But in the years since, the Community Bank[®] model has become so much more.
+The Community Bank® network has grown considerably since it was first launched in 1998, in partnership with the people from the western Victorian farming towns of Rupanyup and Minyip.
+For these communities the Community Bank® model was seen as a way to restore branch banking services to the towns, after the last of the major banks closed its doors.